Caltrain:

 The final screens are clear and accessible.
 Multiple languages and an intuitive timeline resolve pain points in the existing system.

-Goal: Help users orient themselves immediately and provide clarity for 1) people on the train 2) people boarding the train.
+Help users orient themselves immediately.
+Provide clarity for people on the train, and new boarders.

-➢ A different color for the current stop immediately draws the eye; green is a cue for "Yes!" or "Go!"
+➢ A different color for the current stop immediately draws the eye.
+Green is a cue for "Go!"

 ➢ Three languages boost inclusivity

-Result: People know where they are and where they’re headed in under 2 seconds.
+Know where you are and where you're headed in under 2 seconds.

-Goal: Help users orient themselves immediately and provide clarity for 1) people on the train 2) people boarding the train.
+Help users orient themselves immediately.
+Provide clarity for people on the train, and new boarders.

-➢ A different color for the current stop immediately draws the eye; green is a cue for "Yes!" or "Go!"
+➢ A different color for the current stop immediately draws the eye.
+Green is a cue for "Go!"

 ➢ Three languages boost inclusivity

-Result: People know where they are and where they’re headed in under 2 seconds.
+Know where you are and where you're headed in under 2 seconds.

 ➢ Stops include delays and arrival times